zzachey/conditionals-python-lab-data-science-intro-000/README.md

 ### Introduction

 In our earlier lab on working with functional arguments, we found ways to work with food in Yelp.
-In this lesson, we'll add new methods with our new knowledge of conditionals.
+In this lesson, we'll add more complex methods now that we know about conditionals.

 ### Again, our two restuarants in Albuquerque

 Let's take another look at our data for a single restaurant.
-Once again, we have Fork and Fig, as our sample of the data Yelp will provide on a restaurant.
+Once again, we have data regarding the Fork and Fig restaurant.

 ```python